iamkahvi/iamkahvi.github.io/_posts/2017-11-02-on-politics.md

 ---
 layout: post
-title: "why keep talking?"
+title: on politics
-description: some recent thoughts
+description: some recent thoughts about 2016
 date: 2017-11-02
 ---